AntonioTorres23/OpenGL_Notes/PBR Theory.md

 The Cook-Torrance specular BRDF is composed three functions and a normalization factor in the denominator.
 Each of the D, F, and G symbols represent a type of function that approximates a specific part of the surface's reflective properties.
 These are defined as the **D**istribution function, the **F**resnel equation, and the **G**eometry function.

 - **Normal Distribution Function**: approximates the amount the surface's microfacets are aligned to the halfway vector, influenced by the roughness of the surface; this is the primary function approximating the microfacets.
 - **Geometry Function**: describes the self-shadowing property of the microfacets.
-When a surface is relatively rough, the surface's microfacets
+When a surface is relatively rough, the surface's microfacets can overshadow other microfacets reducing the light the surface reflects.
+- **Fresnel Equation**: The Fresnel equation describes the ration of the surface reflection at different surface angels.

+Each of these functions